GravityKit/GravityView/readme.txt

 #### 🐛 Fixed
 * Timeout issue when rendering a page/post with GravityView Gutenberg blocks when Yoast SEO is active.
+* New fields on the Single Entry Layout were added with the Multiple Entries Layout template.

 = 2.25 on June 5, 2024 =